cortexrd/Knack-Toolkit-Library/README.md

     annoying being the following: When you have more than 500 items in the list, the dropdown switches mode and displays a search field.
     But most of the time, when 3 or 4 characters are typed, the last one or two are erased, rendering the selection very tedious.
-I got so many complaints about this that I decided to code my own solution.
+We got so many complaints about this that we decided to code our own solution.
     As a bonus, you can now customize the delay before the search starts (common to all dropdowns), and for individual dropdowns, the threshold number of characters to type before the search starts.